muryoutaisuu/triggeralert/README.md

 Splunk App for manually triggering a Splunk Alert.

 _Hint: This script just prematurely triggers an alert.
-The alert condition has to match for an actual event to take place!
+The alert condition has to match for an actual action to take place!
 Beware that throttling will be complied with!_

 ## Use Cases